sirkibsirkib/sequents/README.md

 ## Counter-models

 In the event the input formula is invalid, a counter-model is also output.
 Below is an example of an execution output including such a counter-model.
+In these outputs, world `1` is always the world that invalidates the given formula.

 ```
 Given: ◇p→◇◇⊤